haulin/necronomini/notes.md

   - top decker - cards drawn this turn cost 1 less
   - forgets one card after every battle
   - always starts with card X in hand
+  - always starts with the deck sorted alphabetically (or manually)
   - gambler - can reroll shop items
   - cannot use upgrades
 - map related